rice harvesting cambodia

 worker plowing rice fields in Cambodia

-Rice farmer plowing his land before planting rice at the beginning of the raining season
+Rice farmer plowing a field before rice transplanting during the raining season

 rice farmers planting rice cambodia

-Rice farmers planting rice at the beginning of the monsoon
+Rice farmers transplanting rice at the beginning of the monsoon

 Bundles of rice left on the fields are then collected and put together to dry either on the bunds or by the side of the road on big piles.
 You can also see on rare occasions rice drying on handmade wooden dryers.